nRF24/CircuitPython_nRF24L01/docs/ble_api.rst

 .. autofunction:: circuitpython_nrf24l01.fake_ble.crc24_ble

-    This is exposed for convenience but should not be used for other buffer protocols that require big endian CRC24 format.
+    This is exposed for convenience and should not be used for other buffer protocols that require big endian CRC24 format.

     :param bytearray,bytes data: The buffer of data to be uncorrupted.